bmelinden/uncertainSPT/README.txt

 This product includes code developed by Jan-Willem van de Meent (in external/), and Fredrik Persson (in +EMCCDfit/), see copyright in individual files.

-If you use this code, please cite our work:
-Certain uncertainty: using pointwise error estimates in super-resolution microscopy, Martin Lindén, Vladimir Ćurić, Elias Amselem, Johan Elf, e-print: arXiv:1607.04675 [physics.bio-ph]
 =====================================================================
 ---------------------------------------------------------------------
 EMCCDfit contents